opendp/tumult-docs/public/analytics/dev/_sources/tutorials/privacy-id-basics.rst.txt

 For this query, we will combine two constraints to truncate our data:

-* :class:`~tmlt.analytics.constraints.MaxGroupsPerID`: limiting the number of
+* :class:`~tmlt.analytics.MaxGroupsPerID`: limiting the number of
   groups (here, distinct books) that any library patron can contribute to; and
-* :class:`~tmlt.analytics.constraints.MaxRowsPerGroupPerID`: limiting the number
+* :class:`~tmlt.analytics.MaxRowsPerGroupPerID`: limiting the number
   of rows that any library patron can provide for each group.

 We will limit each patron to 5 groups (we only consider the 5 most popular